 Q5.
-Remnant hair: Why does "remnant" hair often continue to grow?
+Remnant hair: Why does "remnant" hair often keep growing?

-(Remnant hair is strong healthy hair that keeps growing normally within the hair loss region despite complete baldness all around it – see arrow A in the photos below).
+(Remnant hair is strong healthy hair that continues to grow normally within the hair loss region despite complete baldness all around it – see arrow A in the pictures below).

 I believe these questions are extremely relevant to the hair loss process.
 And, as such, it’s vital that complete, accurate answers are given before any theory can be recognized as the true cause of this condition.